Luncenok/uta-method/README.md

 - engine_size_cm3: 0.2000
 - power_hp: 0.2000

 This happened because of our artificial alternatives that prevent any single criterion from becoming too important.
 Based on our preference statements, the model couldn't find a reason to make one criterion more important than others.

 #### Car Rankings
-Top 5 cars according to our model:
+Our model successfully found a solution after removing the inconsistent preference, showing that our approach was reasonable.
+Both of the Renault Clio models stand out as the clear winners with a utility score of 0.79, which is significantly higher than the other cars.
-1. Peugeot 208 PureTech 75 Allure (0.66)
+Top 10 cars according to our model:
-2. Mitsubishi Space Star 1.2 Clear Tec CVT Active+ (0.56)
+1. Renault Clio 0.9 Energy TCe Limited (0.79)
-3. BMW Seria 1 118i (0.56)
+2. Renault Clio (Energy) TCe 90 Start & Stop LIMITED (0.79)
-4. Peugeot 208 1.2 PureTech Style (0.48)
+3. BMW Seria 1 118i (0.70)
-5. Peugeot 208 1.2 PureTech Active (0.45)
+4. Renault Megane 1.4 RN 16V (0.70)

-The scores range from 0.12 to 0.66, giving us a good way to tell the cars apart.
+5. Volkswagen Polo 1.2 TSI BMT Highline (0.69)

-### 2.4 Discussion
+6. Dacia Sandero Stepway TCe 90 (S&S) Essential (0.69)

-1. **Finding Consistent Preferences**: Our solver found and removed the contradictory preference (Dacia Sandero > Renault Clio) to fix the cycle in our preference statements.
+7. Audi A1 1.4 TFSI Sportback S tronic Ambition (0.69)

-2. **Equal Weights for All Criteria**: The artificial alternatives we created helped ensure that no single criterion dominated the decision.
-This gave us equal weights (0.2) for all five criteria.
+8. Suzuki Swift 1.0 T Elegance (0.69)

-3. **Car Utility Patterns**: We found that some cars clearly perform better than others, but many cars have similar overall scores despite having different strengths in individual criteria.
+9. Opel Corsa (0.69)

-4. **Working Solution**: Our model successfully found a solution after removing the inconsistent preference, showing that our approach was reasonable.
+10. Mitsubishi Space Star 1.2 Clear Tec CVT Active+ (0.61)

-5. **Best Car Option**: The Peugeot 208 PureTech 75 Allure stands out as the clear winner with a utility score of 0.66, which is significantly higher than the other cars.
+The scores range from 0.30 to 0.79, giving us a good way to tell the cars apart.

 The UTA method was effective in analyzing this complex car selection problem by handling the preference inconsistency and giving us a clear ranking of all alternatives.